Top 10 Cards You Need for Your Fairy Yu-Gi-Oh Deck

 The Darklord band bears the fairy type but deviate from light to the dark attribute.
 This stocks your graveyard with both light and dark monsters, useful if you plan to brandish the powerful Chaos monsters.
 Of course, Asmodeus is strong on his own, though he can't be special summoned from the deck or graveyard (but can be from the hand).

-Not only does he match a Blue-Eyes with 3000 ATK and 2500 DEF, Asmodeus lets you once per turn mill a fairy from your deck to the graveyard, setting up your revival combos.
+Not only does he match a Blue-Eyes with 3000 ATK and 2500 DEF, but Asmodeus also lets you mill a fairy from your deck to the graveyard once per turn, setting up your revival combos.
 Additionally, when destroyed while under your command, Asmodeus summons a Deus monster token with 1200 ATK and DEF that's immune to battle destruction and an Asmo token with 1800 ATK and 1300 DEF that's immune to effect destruction.
 Even in death, this Darklord provides you with fortified units who can stall foes or serve as tribute/link material.

 One of the best hand traps in the game, you can discard Honest when your light-attributed monster battles (on either player's turn) to grant your creature ATK equal to the ATK of its opponent, essentially guaranteeing victory.
 And of course, since he's a fairy monster, Honest doesn't contaminate your graveyard if you're employing the single-type ATK boost of the Solidarity continuous spell.